British foreign policy in the Middle East: Ottoman weakening (1815-53)

+Revolutions in Diplomacy (1853-78)

-The Crimean War 1853 to 1856 was a major conflict fought in the Crimean Peninsula.
-The Russian Empire lost to an alliance made up of Britain, France, and the Ottoman Empire.
-The immediate causes of the war were minor.
-The longer-term causes involved the decline of the Ottoman Empire and Russia's misunderstanding of the British position.
-Tsar Nicholas I visited London in person and consulted with Foreign Secretary Lord Aberdeen regarding What would happen if the Ottoman Empire collapsed and had to be split up.
-The Tsar completely misread the British position as one of supporting Russian aggression.
-In fact, London stood with Paris in opposition to any breakup of the Ottoman Empire, and especially against any Russian aggrandizement.
-When Aberdeen became Prime Minister in 1852, the tsar mistakenly assumed he had British approval for aggressive moves against Turkey.
-He was astonished when the British declared war.
-Aberdeen had opposed the war, but public opinion demanded war and he was forced out.
-The new prime minister was Lord Palmerston who strongly opposed Russia.
+The Crimean War was a major conflict fought primarily in the Crimean Peninsula.
+The Russian Empire lost to an alliance made up of Great Britain, France, Sardinia-Piedmont, and the Ottoman Empire.
+The immediate causes of the war were minor, being the Russians’ intervention to uphold their rights to protect Orthodox Christians under the Treaty of Kucuyk Kaynarca, then considered to have been violated by a new agreement concluded with Napoleon III and his new regime over the rights of all Christians.
+The longer-term causes involved the decline of the Ottoman Empire and the spark of war with Britain was Russia's misunderstanding of the British position.
+Tsar Nicholas I visited London in person and consulted with Foreign Secretary Lord Aberdeen regarding what would happen if the Ottoman Empire collapsed and had to be split up.
+The tsar misread Britain's position as supporting Russian aggression, while London actually sided with Napoleon III and his new treaty, against any breakup of the Ottoman Empire and Russian expansion.
+When Aberdeen became Prime Minister in 1852, the tsar mistakenly believed he had British approval for action against Turkey and was shocked when Britain declared war in 1854 after a moderately successful action against Turkey in the Danubian Provinces.
+Despite Aberdeen's opposition to the war, and Austria stepping in to contain the war by demanding Russian withdrawal from the Danubian Provinces, public opinion demanded it, leading to his resignation and a war which could have been prevented from further escalation.
+The new prime minister was jingoistic interventionist Lord Palmerston who strongly opposed Russia, and had touted British might liberally in the Near East like in the Don Pacifico affair.
 He defined the popular imagination which saw the war against Russia is a commitment to British principles, notably the defense of liberty, civilization, free trade; and championing the underdog.
 The fighting was largely limited to actions in the Crimean Peninsula and the Black Sea.
 Both sides badly mishandled operations; the world was aghast at the extremely high death rates due to disease.
-In the end, the British-French coalition prevailed and Russia lost control of the Black Sea-- although it managed to recover that in 1871.
+In the end, the Allied coalition prevailed with the Fall of Sevastopol, and Russia lost control of the Black Sea in the Treaty of Paris Russia in 1870 unilaterally repudiated this treaty and regained control of the Black Sea, leading to popular disillusionment about interventionism.

 Pompous aristocracy was a loser in the war, the winners were the ideals of middle-class efficiency, progress, and peaceful reconciliation.
-The war's great hero was Florence Nightingale, the nurse who brought scientific management and expertise to heal the horrible sufferings of the tens of thousands of sick and dying British soldiers. according to historian R. B. McCallum the Crimean war:
+The war's great hero was Florence Nightingale, the nurse who brought scientific management and expertise to heal the horrible sufferings of the tens of thousands of sick and dying British soldiers. according to historian R. B. McCallum the Crimean War: